BenjaminOsemene/SD10/README.md

-A repository that contains collaborative projects containing files.
+A repository that contains collaborative projects and files.